graezykev/normalise-your-git-commit-and-push/steps.md

 var b // I put this line to elicit an error output in ESLint on purpose
 ```

+> Note: I use `export default xxx` here because my `package.json` includes the configuration `"type": "module"`.
+If you don't have this configuration, use `module.exports = xxx` instead.

 ### Add lint-staged command to NPM script